 Chapter 10.
 Collision detection

-Collision detection is one of the most important parts of the game.
-Essentially, any game is a set of rules for the behavior/interaction of objects in the event of a collision.
-For example, a shell and a tank: when they meet, the shell disappears, the tank explodes, and so on.
-So how can you tell […]
+Collision detection is the heartbeat of game logic.
+Essentially, any game is just a set of rules defining how objects behave when they interact.
+Think of a shell and a tank: when they meet, the shell is destroyed, the tank explodes, and the game state changes.
+But how do we mathematically determine if two objects […]

 Game idea(s)